Flag of Friuli: Flag of Friuli and flag of the Friuli-Venezia Giulia Region

 Although similar, the Friulian flag should not be confused with the flag of the autonomous region of Friuli-Venezia Giulia.
 The flag of the autonomous region features an eagle much like the Friulian flag, although the eagle is displayed in a different position.
 Differences also include the fact that the regional flag was created much more recently (in 1963), and displays symbolism suggesting lack of autonomy.

 The last standard-bearer of the Friulian flag

 The Friulian state had its own standard-bearer.
 The last was Marc di Murùs (Marco from Moruzzo) who, owing to his loyalty to the patriarch, was incarcerated in the prison of the castle of Udine by the Republic of Venice after the surrender of the patriarchal state of Friuli to the Venetian Republic on 6 June 1420.
-Having died from an illness contracted in jail, the Venetian judges ordered that his corpse be beheaded on 19 March 1421.
+After di Maruis died on 19 March 1421 from an illness contracted in jail, the Venetian judges ordered that his corpse be beheaded.